Nemocas/AbstractAlgebra.jl/docs/src/ncpolynomial.md

-All of the examples here are generic polynomial rings, but specialised implementations of polynomial rings provided by external modules will also usually provide a `PolynomialRing` constructor to allow creation of their polynomial rings.
+All of the examples here are generic polynomial rings, but specialised implementations of polynomial rings provided by external modules will also usually provide a `polynomial_ring` constructor to allow creation of their polynomial rings.

 ## Basic ring functionality

 Once a polynomial ring is constructed, there are various ways to construct polynomials in that ring.

-The easiest way is simply using the generator returned by the `PolynomialRing` constructor and build up the polynomial using basic arithmetic, as described in the Ring interface.
+The easiest way is simply using the generator returned by the `polynomial_ring` constructor and build up the polynomial using basic arithmetic, as described in the Ring interface.